sinclairzx81/appex/readme.md

 ```
 ## overview

-appex is a nodejs web api framework built on top of the TypeScript programming language.
-It enables
+appex is a nodejs web framework built around the TypeScript programming language and
-developers to create RESTful service endpoints by writing TypeScript functions, as well as providing
+compiler.
+It enables developers to create and route http endpoints with TypeScript
-reflection / type meta data derived from the languages type system.
+modules and functions and also offers nodejs developers reflection and type introspection
+services found in others platforms such as .net.

 * [getting started](#getting_started)
 	* [application](#application)